 - Direct your presentation to Council and communicate through the Chair.

-- The delegation is limited to five minutes.
+- The delegation is limited to ten (10) minutes.

-- Be prepared, have a purpose, support your position with facts, state your request (if any) and be courteous, respect and polite.
+- Be prepared, have a purpose, support your position with facts, state your request (if any) and be courteous, respectful and polite.

 Please note: Meetings of Council and Committee of the Whole are webcast on the City website.
 Your image and personal opinions may be collected and disclosed as part of Council proceedings.